Toyota Corona Mark II Hardtop GSS (1972)

 Road testing the Toyota Corona Mark II Hardtop GSS

 Fuel consumption was 48.4 liters over a distance of 345km, which included a commute from the suburbs to the city center, the Murayama test, and a round trip to Lake Okutama, for an average of 7.12km/l (the tank holds 60 liters).
-The price is 1.15 million yen (delivered to Tokyo), which is a 72,000 yen increase over the previous GSS.
+The price is 1.15 million yen (delivered to Tokyo), a 72,000 yen increase over the previous GSS.

 Postscript: Story Photos